Dr. Maria Vernet

 Brooke Dixon graduated from Scripps Institution of Oceanography with a Masters in Marine Biodiversity and Conservation.
 She worked with FjordPhyto during 2021 to analyze FjordPhyto participant survey data and designed new survey strategies that evaluate the individual benefits of participation in the citizen science program to Antarctic travelers.
 She received her undergraduate education in Natural Resources from Colorado State University.
 Prior to entering her graduate program, she spent several years working for Catalina Island Marine Institute as an educator and assistant program director, and served as director of Generation Ocean, a small NGO focused on engaging teenagers in ocean stewardship.

-Carmencompleted her Masters in Marine Biodiversity and Conservation at Scripps Institution of Oceanography in San Diego, CA in 2021.
+Carmen completed her Masters in Marine Biodiversity and Conservation at Scripps Institution of Oceanography in San Diego, CA in 2021.
 As a science educator and policy expert, Carmen found an interest in helping communities through policy change and education, where she became interested in the FjordPhyto polar citizen science project.
-She is currently working with Allison Cusick and Jordan Newman on a FjordPhyto educational curriculum.
-Talking with many science educators and teachers, she is finding the best way to incorporate Next Generation Science Standards into her lesson plans.
-Her next steps are to hopefully do test runs with teachers and their classrooms in hopes younger ages will get interested in FjordPhyto!
-Her dreams are to make policy changes and work with under-resourced communities to help educate communities in environmental issues.
+She worked with Allison Cusick and Jordan Newman on a FjordPhyto educational curriculum to incorporate Next Generation Science Standards into her lesson plans.

-Jordan Newman is a graduate student in the science illustration program at California State University Monterey Bay.
-He has worked with the FjordPhyto project illustrating Antarctic algae and ecosystems.
+Jordan Newman was a graduate student in the science illustration program at California State University Monterey Bay.
+He has worked with the FjordPhyto project illustrating Antarctic algae and polar fjord ecosystems.
 Previously, he worked in a Scripps Institution of Oceanography biology lab, researching marine invertebrate genetics, while also volunteering as an exhibit interpreter at the Birch Aquarium.

 Jordan received his B.S.
 (2018) in General Biology from UC San Diego.
 Jordan’s illustrations can be found on his Instagram profile @jordan_bioart and on our website here.